multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 ### Regular interactions

-Now, let's prepare a contract execute transaction, to call the `add` function of our previously deployed smart contract:
+Now, let's prepare a contract transaction, to call the `add` function of our previously deployed smart contract:

 ```